 It’s all in the name: The Citi Simplicity card comes with no outstanding features, but it is designed to maximize your line of credit thanks to nearly two years of 0% APR for balance transfers and a year of 0% APR for purchases.
 Beyond that, there’s no annual fee, late fee or penalty rates.
 This is a solid all-around card if you dislike factoring fees into your spending, but as with the Double Cash Card, you might be better served by a rewards-focused card.

 This CitiBusiness card is noteworthy for its potential to earn 65,000 AAdvantage bonus miles, which can be redeemed through American Airlines.
 However, you will have to spend $4,000 within four months.
 You can take advantage of the card’s 2:1 ratio for eligible purchases, including telecommunications merchants, cable, satellite providers, car rentals and gas stations.
 Plus, travelwise, the card includes 25 percent savings on American Airlines’ in-flight WiFi, and your first bag is checked for free.
 There is an annual fee of $99, but it’s waived for the first 12 months.

 This card will most benefit travelers who use American Airlines.
-You can earn up to 50,000 AAdvantage bonus miles: 40,000 by spending $2,000 in purchases in the first three months, and an additional 10,000 when your purchases total $6,000 in the first year of having the card.
+You can earn 50,000 AAdvantage bonus miles by spending $2,500 in purchases in the first three months.
 However, if you don’t spend that much, you can still earn two AAdvantage miles for every $1 spent at gas stations and restaurants, plus two miles for every $1 spent on eligible American Airline purchases.
 Not only that, the card comes with no foreign transaction fees, which makes traveling less expensive compared to other card offers.
-You can also earn a $100 American Airlines flight discount after spending $20,000 or more in purchases during your cardmember year.
+You can also earn a $125 American Airlines flight discount after spending $20,000 or more in purchases during your cardmember year.

 Don’t Miss: Best Travel Credit Cards